ansimonetti/PACO/README.md

 ## Installation

-To install PACO, you need to download the folder, install the required python packages.
+To install PACO, you need to download the folder, install the required python packages that can be found in the requirements.txt file.

 ## Usage